 Finally on Christmas Day, Dec.
 25 in wide release "Unbroken: A World War II Story of Survival, Resilience, and Redemption" opens.
 Produced by Universal Pictures and directed by Angelina Jolie, this movie chronicles the life of Louis Zamperini, an Olympic runner who was taken prisoner by Japanese navy forces during World War II.
 Academy Award winner, Angelina Jolie, who directs and produces this movie says is is "...an epic drama that follows the incredible life of Olympian and war hero Louis ‘Louie’ Zamperini (Jack O'Connell) who, along with two other crewmen, survived in a raft for 47 days after a near-fatal plane crash in WWII-only to be caught by the Japanese Navy and sent to a prisoner-of-war camp."
 Adapted from Laura Hillenbrand's (Seabiscuit: An American Legend) hugely popular book, this movie brings to the big screen Zamperini's unbelievable and inspiring true story that highlights his resilient and indomitable spirit.

 We can support good film work on IMDb (Internet Movie Database) by Liking and visiting the IMDb pages of the following: films, filmmakers, actors, crew, casting directors, agents...
 Please support good actors, film, and production companies on IMDb.com, Facebook, and Twitter.

-You can subscribe to free articles from my Austin Film Examiner column by clicking on the subscribe link on the top left side of this page next to my photo and by entering your email address.
+Subscribe to free articles from the Austin Movie Examiner column by clicking on the subscribe link on the top left side of this page next to my photo and by entering your email address.
 You will receive an e-mail notification when a new article is published.
 Best wishes to all!